debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/management/manage-network-settings-multicast-group.md

     panel, select the multicast group you want to open, and click **View** or **Edit**.

-    -\> The multicast group appears in the navigation panel.
+    -\&gt; The multicast group appears in the navigation panel.

 3. In the multicast group displayed in the navigation panel, click **Network**.

-    -\> The Network panel of the multicast group opens.
+    -\&gt; The Network panel of the multicast group opens.

     ![](./_images/managing-the-network-settings.png)